With the COVID-19 pandemic and restrictions impacting everything, what most businesses are trying to do is keep going as best they can.

 When it comes to those more complex live interactions, contact centre agents need to be multi-skilled in a variety of disciplines.
 The human experience, for most brands, is a combination of physical interaction (at least it will be, post-COVID) and digital enablement via voice, messaging and video channels.
 Customer-facing staff need to be comfortable with these physical and digital channels.
 Enabling them is just as important a part of the digital transformation of CX as is automation.

 If all this use of digital and automation technology, as well homeworkers, sounds costly to set up then this is where a reliable and experienced CX Services Partner comes into its own.
 A traditional BPO model, where the client contracts out a piece of work, and the partner does it as cheaply as they can to pass on the cost-saving, just doesn’t cut it today.
+There’s more needed than just offshoring your business needed.

 At TSA we’re happy when helping a client to re-shore an operation to build a flexible commercial model that meets their needs.
 This could mean we upfront many of the setup and build costs and share the benefits and savings.
 When your partner is experienced, reliable, modern, and proven to be able to deliver innovation and value, as well as hit KPIs, it won’t shy away from such a gainshare model.